Align Probiotic Review: Digestive Support or Waste of Money?

 | |

 Align is a brand that makes digestive health supplements, and their most popular product is a probiotic for digestive support.
-The brand claims to have millions of users, and to be the "#1 doctor and gastroenterologist recommended probiotic."
+The brand claims to have millions of customers, and to be the "#1 Doctor Recommended Brand."

 Align ingredient list